pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test assist with case
 test assistance case
 test assists with case
+test associate to case
+test associated to case
+test associates to case
 test this procedure assumes case test Assuming case test At the moment case